dotnet/docs-maui/docs/ios/includes/deploy.md

 # [Visual Studio](#tab/vs)

-1. In Visual Studio, pair the IDE to a Mac Build host if you haven't previously.
+1. In Visual Studio, ensure that the IDE is paired to a Mac Build host.
 For more information, see [Pair to Mac for iOS development](~/ios/pair-to-mac.md).
 1. Ensure that your iOS device is connect to your Mac build host via USB or WiFi.
-1. In the Visual Studio toolbar, use the **Debug Target** drop down to select **iOS Remote Devices** and then the device that's connected to your Mac build host:
+1. In the Visual Studio toolbar, use the **Debug Target** drop-down to select **iOS Remote Devices** and then the device that's connected to your Mac build host:

     :::image type="content" source="../device-provisioning/media/automatic-provisioning/vs/select-remote-device.png" alt-text="Select your remote device in Visual Studio.":::